Sasank-SD/delta-demo/README.md

 # delta-demo
-This a demo class for github cls
+This a demo class for github cls..